Tashaun Gipson: 2012

-On April 29, 2012, the Cleveland Browns signed Gipson to a three–year, $1.44 million contract after he went unselected in the 2012 NFL draft.
+On April 29, 2012, the Cleveland Browns signed Gipson to a three-year, $1.44 million contract after he went undrafted in the 2012 NFL draft.

 Throughout training camp, Gipson competed against Ray Ventrone, Usama Young, David Sims, and Emanuel Davis to be the primary backup safety.
 Head coach Pat Shurmur named him a backup and listed him as the third free safety on the depth chart to begin the season, behind veterans Eric Hagg and Ray Ventrone.

-On September 9, 2012, Gipson made his professional regular season debut in the Cleveland Browns' home-opener against the Philadelphia Eagles and made his first career tackle on Brandon Boykin during a 29–yard kickoff return in the first quarter during a 17–16 loss.
-He earned increased playing time after Eric Hagg had an underwhelming performance in the first two games.
-In Week 4, Gipson made two combined tackles (one solo) before exiting during the third quarter of a 23–16 loss at the Baltimore Ravens on Thursday Night Football after injuring his knee.
-He was inactive for five games (Weeks 5–9) due to his knee injury.
-On November 25, 2012, Gipson earned his first career start in place of Usama Young and had two solo tackles in their 20–14 victory against the Pittsburgh Steelers.
-The following week, he set a season-high with eight combined tackles (seven solo) during a 20–17 victory at the Oakland Raiders in Week 13.
-On December 9, 2012, Gipson had two combined tackles (one solo), made a pass deflection, and had his first career interception on a pass attempt thrown by Brady Quinn to wide receiver Jonathan Baldwin during a 30–7 victory at the Kansas City Chiefs.
-He suffered a foot injury during practice and was subsequently inactive for the Browns' 12–34 loss at the Denver Broncos in Week 17.
-He finished his rookie season with 33 combined tackles (26 solo), a pass deflection, and an interception in 10 games and three starts.
-The Cleveland Browns finished the 2012 NFL season fourth in the AFC North with a 5–11 record.
-The Browns subsequently fired head coach Pat Shurmur.
+Gipson made his professional regular season debut in the season-opener against the Philadelphia Eagles and made his first career tackle on Brandon Boykin during the first quarter of the narrow 17–16 loss.
+Gipson earned increased playing time after Hagg had an underwhelming performance in the first two games.
+During Week 4 against the Baltimore Ravens on Thursday Night Football, Gipson made two combined tackles (one solo) before leaving the eventual 23–16 road loss with a knee injury.
+He was inactive for five games (Weeks 5–9) due to his injury.

+During Week 12 against the Pittsburgh Steelers, Gipson earned his first career start in place of Usama Young and had two solo tackles in the 20–14 victory.
+In the next game against the Oakland Raiders, Gipson recorded a season-high eight combined tackles (seven solo) during the 20–17 road victory at the Oakland Raiders in Week 13.
+The following week against the Kansas City Chiefs, he had two combined tackles (one solo), a pass deflection, and his first career interception on a pass attempt thrown by Brady Quinn to wide receiver Jonathan Baldwin in the 30–7 road victory.
+Gipson suffered a foot injury during practice and was subsequently inactive for the regular-season finale.

+Gipson finished his rookie year with 33 combined tackles (26 solo), a pass deflection, and an interception in 10 games and three starts.